cekrem/cekrem.github.io/content/posts/elm-land-shared-subscriptions-and-the-art-of-workarounds.md

 draft: false
 ---

+> **Update:** Since publishing this post, I've taken a more direct approach to this problem.
+Check out [Why You Probably Shouldn't Use My Elm Land Fork](/posts/why-you-probably-shouldnt-use-my-elm-land-fork/) for the follow-up.

 ## The Problem That Shouldn't Exist

 Here's a question that comes up occasionally in Elm Land projects: _How do I react when something in the `Shared` model changes?_